26 June 2019, 23:42

 - Buy Local: This one isn’t as obvious at first glance how it will help you be waste free, but think of you local co-op or farmer’s market…most of the produce is piled or stacked for you to chose how much you want.
 In this way you can control exactly how much you take home, thus reducing food waste.
 Typically at co-ops and farmers markets the produce is also not individually wrapped or packed—allowing you to completely avoid the extra trash generated through packaging.

 - Use Refillable Products, Not Single-Use Products: While most companies at this point are aware of how their packaging affects the environment, not all companies are really thinking outside the box on how to combat this issue.
 There are a few companies, however, that are really taking this issue to bat and offering innovative ways to get you the same, high quality products sans the waste associated with packaging.
 Soaps are a great example of where this comes into play: If you have a soap dispenser and run out of soap, is there really any need for a whole new soap dispenser?
 Nope!
-This is the idea behind companies such as , a brand that sends you soap and detergent refills in paper-based cartons that can be recycled once you transfer the product into your previous container.
+This is the idea behind companies such as Clean Cult, a brand that sends you soap and detergent refills in paper-based cartons that can be recycled once you transfer the product into your previous container.

 - Zero-Waste Grocery Stores: Simply bring your own jars or containers and product bags and you’ll be set!
 This is a great way to cut back on the waste that comes with food packaging, and while it does require some planning (to make sure you have enough of the right types of containers) just know that this is a skill that you will develop with time.
 Over time you will see trends in your own shopping habits and realize what you do or don’t need to bring on your next grocery run.
 This is also a fabulous way to re-use old peanut butter jars and olive oil bottles.
 These 2 items are very, very hard to thoroughly clean and thus are not always recycled by recycling facilities even if you did your due diligence by putting the container in your recycling bin.
-I recently found a and I highly encourage you to check it out, even if you just ease into it by getting only a few things!
+I recently found a great state-by-state guide on where to find zero-waste grocery stores and I highly encourage you to check it out, even if you just ease into it by getting only a few things!

 Hopefully some of these tips can help you transition to the waste-free lifestyle you’ve been working towards!
 Remember, living a Zero Waste Lifestyle is not like flipping a switch, it requires time to really make each lifestyle change into a habit.
 So don’t sweat it if you aren’t able to make tons of changes today or tomorrow, just focus on one or two changes and go from there.
 Be patient with yourself and I know you’ll start to see changes in your waste habits soon!